-This modifier shifts the shape of a mesh, curve, surface or lattice to any of a few predefined shapes (sphere, cylinder, cuboid).
+The Cast modifier shifts the shape of a mesh, curve, surface or lattice, towards any of a few predefined shapes (sphere, cylinder, cuboid).

 The Smooth Modifier is a good companion to Cast, since the cast shape sometimes needs smoothing to look nicer or even to fix shading artifacts.

 For performance reasons, this modifier only works with local coordinates.
-If the modified object looks wrong, you may need to apply its rotation Ctrl-A, especially when casting to a cylinder.
+If the modified object looks wrong, you may need to apply its transformations, especially when casting to a cylinder.

-Menu to choose target shape of the projection.
+Menu to choose target shape of the projection: Sphere, Cylinder or Cuboid.

-Toggle buttons to enable/disable the modifier in the X, Y, Z axes directions (X and Y only for Cylinder cast type).
+Toggle buttons to enable/disable the modifier in the X, Y, Z axes directions (X and Y only for Cylinder cast type, since the Z axis remains unaffected).

 Alternative size for the projected shape.
 If zero, it is defined by the initial shape and the control object, if any.